 BottleRocket's raise from Dorm Room Fund (DRF), an early-stage, student-run, venture capital firm, also represents a step forward.
-On a mission to help their peers start new companies, Dorm Room Fund invests specifically in student-run startups and emphasizes a rapid funding process that makes the process as straightforward and founder-friendly as possible.
-Follow-on funding from the over 125 DRF funded companies amounts to over $200M to date.
+On a mission to help its peers start new companies, Dorm Room Fund (DRF) invests specifically in student-run startups and emphasizes a rapid funding process that makes the process as straightforward and founder-friendly as possible.
+Follow-on funding from over 125 DRF funded companies amounts to over $200M to date.

 To learn more about BottleRocket, or to sign-up for their service.
 Visit http://www.bottlerocketrecycle.com/.